davidjonas/PloneXMLMigration/README.md

 It is meant to be used in a product and run as an external method (Instructions:  )

-I ran it by creating a Extensions product (in this case Products.MyExtensions), adding these files to it and
+I ran it by creating a Extensions product (in this case Products.MyExtensions), adding these files to it and running it from the url of the external method with the necessary arguments passed through the query string.

+Note that there are many better ways to do this and many products have been created for this and are much more flexible.
+I have created this script because it was a one time migration and writing it myself had a considerably less steap learning curve than learning how to use any of the existing products at the time.
+It has served me well though.

 Create and Use an External Method